home

 Travel from Jerusalem to the Dead Sea and Masada

-Of course it is most convenient to join an organized tour of the Dead Sea and Masada that takes care of transportation and logistics.
-Masada, the Dead Sea & View of Qumran is a popular one day tour that takes you to the Dead Sea and allows you to ride a cable car up to Masada fortress and enjoy the stunning view of the Biblical wilderness.
-You can also give yourself the best of both worlds with an inspirational and educational tour of Jerusalem’s Old City as well as a relaxing trip to the shores of the Dead Sea if you book the Jerusalem & the Dead Sea one day tour.
+Masada, the Dead Sea & View of Qumran is a popular one-day tour that takes you to the Dead Sea and allows you to ride a cable car up to Masada fortress and enjoy the stunning view of the Biblical wilderness.
+You can also give yourself the best of both worlds with an inspirational and educational tour of Jerusalem’s Old City and a relaxing trip to the shores of the Dead Sea if you book the Jerusalem & the Dead Sea one-day tour.

 We also recommend the following tours: